 Item 6.
-Management's Discussion and Analysis of Plan of Operation.
+Management's Discussion and Analysis or Plan of Operation.

-The performance of the Fund can be measured based on the following indicators:
+The Performance of the Fund could be measured by the following indicators:

-- 1. Increase/Decrease in NAVPS.
-NAVPS is computed by dividing net assets (total assets less total liabilities) by the total number of shares issued and outstanding and for conversion to shares as of the end of the reporting day.
+- 1. Increase/Decrease in Net Assets Value per Share (NAVPS.)
+NAVPS is computed by dividing net assets (total assets less total liabilities) by the total number of shares issued and outstanding plus the total number of shares outstanding due to deposit for future subscriptions (DFFS) and for conversion to shares, if any, as of the end of the reporting day.
 Any increase or decrease in NAVPS translates to a prospective capital gain or capital loss, respectively, for the Fund's shareholders. - 2.
 Net Investment Income.
 Represents the total earnings of the Fund from its investment securities, less operating expenses and income tax.
 This gauges how efficiently the Fund has utilized its resources in a given time period. - 3.
 Assets Under Management (AUM).
 The assets under the Fund's disposal.
 This measures the profitability of the Fund (increase/decrease brought about by its operational income) as well as investor confidence (increase/decrease brought about by investor subscriptions/redemptions). - 4.
 Cash Flow.
-This determines whether the Fund was able to achieve the optimal level of liquidity by being able to meet all its scheduled payments, while maintaining at the same time the maximum investments level and minimum cash level.
+Determines whether the Fund was able to achieve the optimal level of liquidity by being able to meet all its scheduled payments, while maintaining at the same time the maximum investments level and minimum cash level.

-Accounting Policies on Financial Assets through Profit or Loss
+Accounting Policies for Financial Assets at Fair Value through Profit and Loss